Give the Gift of Knowledge this Holiday Season 🌎 Gift Cards for the Curious Traveler

 Lecture Description

-Crete and Santorini, two of the most beautiful, picturesque Greek islands in the Aegean archipelago were 3,600 years ago, in the Late Bronze Age of Greece, major players in the Eastern Mediterranean Sea.
+Crete and Santorini, two of the most beautiful, picturesque Greek islands in the Aegean archipelago.
+3,600 years ago, in the Late Bronze Age of Greece, they were also major players in the Eastern Mediterranean Sea.
 Crete was the capital of the Minoan world, with Santorini as its cosmopolitan hub.
 They experienced an apocalypse and their own version of Pompeii: the Minoan Eruption of the Santorini Volcano.
 This lecture will delve into one of the greatest natural disasters this world has experienced.

 Meet Your Expert